codersaiful/woo-product-table/readme.txt

 == Changelog ==

 = 3.1.9 =
+  * Fixed: Pagination on Advance Search issue has been solved.
   * Added: DataTable added as new features.
   * Changed: Dashboard Table Edit -> tab has been changed.
   * Fixed: pagination sorting issue fixed.